princesharma74/Certificate-Generation-Tool/README.md

 - Support for additional image formats and export options.
 - Localization and multi-language support for catering to a wider user base.

+### User Manual
 - Install latest version vs code or update it if you have it already.
 - Install java extension pack.
-- Follow the steps in https://www.youtube.com/watch?v=H67COH9F718 during this step enable set java_home variable that way you wont have to add it manually
+- Follow the steps [here](https://www.youtube.com/watch?v=H67COH9F718) during this step enable set java_home variable that way you wont have to add it manually

-go till last where he creates a single program.
+- go till last where he creates a single program.
 Replace that single program using the code given in src file we have.

-go to https://commons.apache.org/proper/commons-csv/download_csv.cgi and download commons-csv-1.8-bin.zip.
+- go to https://commons.apache.org/proper/commons-csv/download_csv.cgi and download commons-csv-1.8-bin.zip.
 extract the file and add 2 new jars commons-csv-1.8-sources and commons-csv-1.8 to the project and run the main.